 - 1. As the company exercises control over the financial and operating policies of Bamco Supply and Services Limited and would be obtaining benefits from this investment, it has been recognised as a investment in subsidiary even though percentage of equity held in it is less than 50%; which is in accordance with the requirement of Singapore Financial Reporting Standards. - 2.
-During the financial year, the company invested an additional US\$1,176,378 (Sri Lankan Rupee 199,419,210) in the share capital of Pidilite Lanka (Private) Limited.
+During the financial year, the Company invested an additional US\$2,037,000 in Pidilite Industries Egypt S.A.E, US\$ 83,978 in Pidilite Lanka (Private) Limited and US\$1,040 in Pidilite Chemical PLC. - 3.
+During the year, the Company make an investment of US\$353,600 in Pidilite East Africa Limited. - 4.
+During the year, the Company had fully impaired one of its subsidiary, Pidilite Chemical PLC (Ethiopia) amounting to US\$6,345.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2019 (...CONT'D)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020 (...CONT'D)